yhbyhb/aind2-nlp-capstone/README.md

+**This page is my personal result of Udacity nanodegree project.
+Below is original contents of this project.**

 # Introduction
 In this notebook, you will build a deep neural network that functions as part of an end-to-end machine translation pipeline.
 Your completed pipeline will accept English text as input and return the French translation.